ICH Q7A GMPs for Active Pharmaceutical Ingredients Training Course (T30)

 Due to the growing pressures from global competitors, high marketing demands, and the requirements of GMP compliance, the bio-pharm industry (brand drugs and generic drug companies) are looking beyond the usual group of closely-knit suppliers.
 India and China engage in bulk activities and have been generating new dimensional API products with more specialized capabilities than those required by traditional drug products.
 In order to remain competitive, API manufacturers will need to attune themselves to this evolving dynamic global market.

-This classroom course covers areas in which compliance requirements differ most from traditional pharmaceuticals and biologics and will review common deficiencies and problem areas related to the ICH Harmonised Tripartite Guideline Good Manufacturing Practice Guide For Active Pharmaceutical Ingredients Q7 and the USFDA's interpretation of ICH Q7, as defined in Q7A, the Good Manufacturing Practice Guidance for Active Pharmaceutical Ingredients.
+This online course covers areas in which compliance requirements differ most from traditional pharmaceuticals and biologics and will review common deficiencies and problem areas related to the ICH Harmonised Tripartite Guideline Good Manufacturing Practice Guide For Active Pharmaceutical Ingredients Q7 and the USFDA's interpretation of ICH Q7, as defined in Q7A, the Good Manufacturing Practice Guidance for Active Pharmaceutical Ingredients.

 Note: We recommend participants have a basic understanding of the GMP regulations and API manufacturing operations.

 - Introduction to API GMPs and ICH Q7 for pharma and biologic products

 - Quality Risk Management, and Quality System Inspection Techniques